kallaway/100-days-of-code/README.md

-# I've joined the #100DaysOfCode Challenge
+# I've joined the #100DaysOfCode Challenge -This is my round 2.

+## Check out The Round-2 Link for the journal.

 ## Contents